TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-diving-bell.md

 #### Structures

-- **Hostile Base**: There is a large structure with repcon activity on the northernmost edge of the island.
+- **Hostile Base**: There is a large structure with Goblin activity on the northernmost edge of the island.
 We suspect that this is where the jamming device is located.
 - **Northwestern Orbital Cannon**: There is a heavily armored orbital cannon on the northwestern edge of the island.
 - **Northeastern Orbital Cannon**: There is a heavily armored orbital cannon on the northeastern edge of the island.
 - **Eastern Orbital Cannon**: There is a heavily armored orbital cannon on the eastern edge of the island.